mosaicml/composer/docs/source/getting_started/installation.rst

     CF.apply_blurpool(model)

-This creates a ResNet50 model and replaces several pooling and convolution layers with BlurPool variants (`Zhang et al, 2019 <https://arxiv.org/abs/1904.11486>`_.
+This creates a ResNet50 model and replaces several pooling and convolution layers with BlurPool variants (`Zhang et al., 2019 <https://arxiv.org/abs/1904.11486>`_).
 The method should log:

 .. code-block:: none